VA Reno: Ocular Disease

-- Low vision: One day per week (more at resident’s request).
+- Low vision: 1-2 patients per week (more at resident’s request).

-- Independent study time: 4 hours per week.
+- Didactic/case presentations/independent study: 5 hours per week.

 - One paper of publishable quality.

-- Three oral case presentations; the resident will be expected to travel to the program locations.
+- Three oral case presentations; the resident may be expected to travel to the program locations.

 Requirements for Residency Completion

-- Three oral case presentations as part of the Resident Lecture Series.
+- Three case presentations as part of the Optometry Resident Lecture Series.